openharmony/docs/en/application-dev/reference/apis/js-apis-pointer.md

 getTouchpadPointerSpeed(): Promise\<number>

-Obtains the cursor moving speed of the touchpad.
+Obtains the mouse pointer moving speed of the touchpad.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.MultimodalInput.Input.Pointer